 Students admitted after the placement test dates will have an opportunity to take the first math placement test and the Chemistry placement test.
 A date and time will be arranged.

-TAMS relies on UNT’s Department of Mathematics and Department of Chemistry to develop, administer, and score the placement tests, and to analyze students’ scores for the purpose of student enrollment in the appropriate course.
+TAMS relies on UNT’s Department of Mathematics and Department of Chemistry to develop and score the placement tests, and to analyze students’ scores for the purpose of student enrollment in the appropriate course.
 TAMS/UNT do not include courses a student has completed in high school or via dual credit or correspondence when determining a student’s enrollment in math and chemistry.
-Remember, student learning and success is paramount, so we do not want to enroll a student in a course for which the student is unprepared.
+Student learning and success is paramount, so we do not want to enroll a student in a course for which the student is unprepared.